discdiver/pachy-vid/example.md

 ```

-ython code is really straight forward.
-We're simply walking over all the images in /pfs/images, do our edge detection and write to /pfs/out.

-/pfs/images_pipeline and /pfs/out are local directories that Pachyderm creates for you.
+*/pfs/images_pipeline* and */pfs/out* are local directories that Pachyderm creates for you.
 All the input data for a pipeline will be found in */pfs/input_repo_name*, where *input_repo_name* is specified in your Pachyderm .json specification file.

 Your code should always write out to */pfs/out* or a subdirectory you create inside */pfs/out*.
 Pachyderm will automatically gather everything written to /pfs/out and version it as the pipeline's output commit.

-## Step 3: Put Data into Pachyderm
+## Step 3: Put data into Pachyderm

 From the command line use `put-file` along with the `-f` flag to denote a local file, a URL, or an object storage bucket (e.g. s3).
 In this case, if you have the current repo cloned you can just upload a video file from this project folder.
 Or you can upload a video file of type .mp4, .flv, mkv, or 3gp.